 The board of directors and Group Management are responsible for the preparation of the Sustainability Report in accordance with the applicable criteria, as explained on pages 166-167 in the Sustainability Report, and are the parts of the Sustainability Reporting Guidelines (published by The Global Reporting Initiative, GRI) which are applicable to the Sustainability Report, as well as the accounting and calculation principles that the Company has developed.
-This responsibility Report that is free from material misstatements, whether due to fraud or error.
+This responsibility includes the internal control relevant to the preparation of a Sustainability Report that is free from material misstatements, whether due to fraud or error.